Self-gravitating Bose-Einstein condensates and the Thomas-Fermi approximation: Discussion

 This result is based on the assumption that the kinetic energy can be neglected.
 Now that we have an explicit solution for $|\Psi|^2$, this assumption can be verified by direct substitution into the energy functional~(\ref{eq:E}).
 When we do so we find that, using the solution given by Eq.~(\ref{eq:LE}), the condensate kinetic energy,

 is divergent for any $r_0>0$.

-The implication of this divergence is that the assumption behind the TF approximation, namely that the kinetic term in the GPE~(\ref{eq:GPE}) can be neglected, is maximally violated in the case of the self-gravitational GPP system.
+The implication of this divergence is that the assumption behind the TF-approximation, namely that the kinetic term in the GPE~(\ref{eq:GPE}) can be neglected, is maximally violated.

-While this divergent behavior of the Thomas-Fermi approximation is known \cite{Pethick2008}, it has especially important implications for numerical simulations of self-gravitating Bose-Einstein condensates that use this approximation to model the initial state (see, e.g., \cite{Madarassy2013,Guzman2013}).
-The neglected kinetic energy term can become arbitrarily large near the surface of the condensate.
-The magnitude of the kinetic term is dependent on nonphysical simulation parameters, such as the numerical integration step size or even small rounding errors.
-An ill-defined or outright divergent kinetic energy term in an initial configuration yields unpredictable behavior in the simulation.
-Furthermore, even if we ignore the issue of numerical stability, the positive total energy is especially troublesome in the case of a self-gravitating system: the stability of such a system is dependent on $E<0$.
+The divergence of the kinetic energy density (represented by the integrand in Eq.~({\ref{eq:KE})) in the Thomas-Fermi approximation, near the condensate surface, and the logarithmic divergence of the total kinetic energy are well known\footnote{The author wishes to thank the anonymous referees and the Academic Editor of {\em Galaxies} for stressing this point.} \cite{Pitaevskii1996,Pethick2008,2011PhRvD..84d3531C,2011PhRvD..84d3532C}.
+However, in the case of self-gravitating systems, as we have seen, the problem gets worse: the total energy of a self-gravitating condensate is positive, hence the condensate is gravitationally unstable.
+This has especially important implications for numerical simulations of self-gravitating Bose-Einstein condensates that use this approximation to model the initial state (see, e.g., \cite{Madarassy2013,Guzman2013}).
+Not only is the magnitude of the total kinetic energy ill-defined (which makes it dependent on nonphysical simulation parameters, such as the numerical integration step size or even small rounding errors), the positive total energy is especially troublesome, as the stability of a self-gravitating system is dependent on $E<0$.

-This finding agrees with the author's experience using numerical simulation code \cite{Madarassy2013} that was designed to model the GPP system.
-Initial versions of the code ran differently in different programming environments (e.g., single vs. double precision, FORTRAN vs. C), processors (Intel x86 vs. GPGPU) and operating systems (Linux vs. Windows).
+This finding agrees with the author's experience using numerical simulation code \cite{Madarassy2013} that was designed to model the (time-dependent) GPP system, using the TF-approximation to model the initial condensate density.
+It was perplexing that versions of the code ran differently in different programming environments (e.g., single vs. double precision, FORTRAN vs. C), processors (Intel x86 vs. GPGPU) and operating systems (Linux vs. Windows).
 This is clearly not permissible: the results, apart from accuracy and rounding issues, should not be dependent on such factors.
 Indeed, the present study arose as a result of systematically analyzing the failure of these algorithms to produce consistent results.